 Pursuant to Village financial policies and budgets, outstanding general obligation and securitization bond balances reflect no additional borrowings and commitment to repay the debt.
-The increase in the pension liabilities particularly the Police and Firefighters' Pension Funds reflect the increase in liabilities due to variances to plan assumptions and changes as a result of increased benefits to Tier 2 members in connection with the Consolidation of the investment of such pension funds less favorable investment returns.
-In 2021, the Village contributions to these funds exceeded the state mandated contribution.
+The increase in the pension liabilities for the Police and Firefighters' Pension Funds reflects changes to plan assumptions, increased liabilities due to unfunded liability, and investment returns below expected levels.
+In 2022, the Village contributions to these funds exceeded the state mandated contribution.